August 29th, 2023

 When travelling, markets are one of the best ways to get to know what the local area has to offer.
 The Cairns Night Markets and Food Court has all types of stalls.
 From clothing, souvenirs, opals, silver, essential oils to artwork, there is something for everyone.
 The food court includes various cuisines, fully licensed restaurants, ice creameries, coffee outlets and more.
 Open from 4:30 pm until 11 pm every night of the week, it is a great place to stop in before you leave (and you can grab that last-minute souvenir to remember your awesome time in Cairns)!

 Cairns is home to a unique range of native Australian wildlife from kangaroos to cockatoos!
-Admire the free-flying native birds at the Cairns Wildlife Dome, get up close and personal with crocodiles at Hartley’s Crocodile Adventure Park, interact with over 1500 species of butterflies at the Butterfly Sanctuary or meet a koala at the Kuranda Koala Gardens.
+Get up close and personal with crocodiles at Hartley’s Crocodile Adventure Park, interact with over 1500 species of butterflies at the Butterfly Sanctuary or meet a koala at the Kuranda Koala Gardens.
 As a tourist in Australia, learning about Australian animals is fascinating - and you’ll discover that not ALL animals here will eat you… despite what you’ve heard!

 From traditional Indigenous artwork to more contemporary art, the Cairns Art Gallery has it all.
 The gallery is located in the heart of the town and is home to a wide variety of local, national and international artworks.
 With an ever-evolving display of exhibits, there will certainly be something worth checking out while you’re in Cairns.
 Conveniently located next door is the Court House Gallery which includes both visual and performing arts in the town’s refurbished old courthouse.
 Another place to check out is the Girringun Aboriginal Art Centre where you can gain an authentic understanding of Indigenous art.
 The centre has visual art in all forms; paint, pots, textiles and traditional objects.